Xe138/obsidian-mcp-server/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this plugin:
+Please see the [Contributing Guidelines](CONTRIBUTING.md) for detailed information on:

+- Development setup and workflow
+- Code style and architecture guidelines
+- Testing requirements
+- Pull request process
+- Release procedures

+### Quick Start for Contributors

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes with tests
+4. Run `npm test` and `npm run build`
-3. Commit your changes
+5. Commit your changes
-4. Push to the branch (`git push origin feature/amazing-feature`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+7. Open a Pull Request

 ### Reporting Issues